How to Attract Orioles

-- These birds are attracted to the color orange, so look for a sugar-water feeder specifically designed for orioles.
+- These birds are attracted to the color orange, so look for a feeder specifically designed for orioles.

 - Make sure your feeder has large enough perches and drinking ports.
 It’s not unusual for orioles to try hummingbird feeders, but their bills are often too big.
 Orioles love the color and taste of oranges.
 Offer orange halves on a branch or feeder.
 Orioles will also eat grape jelly.
 Serve the jelly in an open dish or cup, and keep it fresh.

 - When placing the oriole feeder in your yard, think like a bird.
 Instead of hiding the feeder under an awning or tree, put it out in the open so the birds can see it while flying overhead.

 - Hang your feeder near a birdbath.
 If your bath has a bubbler, even better.
 Orioles love the sight and sound of moving water.